 These cookies are soft, thick, chewy, and full of fall flavors.
-They are baked to perfection and when served warm, they melt in your mouth.
-They have just the right amount of spices and the ginger flavor is not overpowering.
-Also, no molasses is needed to sweeten these ginger cookies, I used a blend of raw honey and coconut palm sugar instead.
+They are baked to perfection and they melt in your mouth.
+They have just the right amount of spices, and the ginger flavor is not overpowering.
+No molasses is needed to sweeten these ginger cookies, and instead I’m using a blend of raw honey and coconut palm sugar.

 While being free of wheat and grain flours, refined sugars and vegetable oils, these Paleo ginger cookies taste just like the traditional cookies you are familiar with, and are the perfect healthy alternative for your celebrations this holiday season.

-When you make these, I want you to snap a photo of it and let me know what you think.
-Please share your comments and photo below.
+When you make these, I want to see a photo your cookies and know what you think, so please post in the comments below.
 I love hearing from you and seeing your creations.
-Happy holidays!
+Happy Holidays!